Tornado outbreak sequence of May 3–9, 1961: Hand Valley–Clarkridge, Arkansas/Udall–South Fork, Missouri

-Madisonville–Bremen–Beaver Dam–Peth, Kentucky
+Madisonville–Bremen–Moorman–Peth, Kentucky

 This long-tracked, large F3 tornado touched down just west of Madisonville and immediately reached its peak intensity as it moved east-northeast into downtown.
 Multiple buildings and homes were extensively damaged, including a three-story brick building that lost its top two floors and two two-story brick buildings that had extensive damage.
 Trees and power lines were downed, an airplane was destroyed at the Madisonville Municipal Airport in nearby Anton, and cars were damaged by flying debris.
 All three injuries from this tornado occurred near or in town and losses totaled $2.5 million alone.
 From Madisonville, the tornado weakened and turned eastward, causing lesser, but still considerable damage as it hit Northern Millport as well as the towns of Bremen Station and Bremen.
 From there, it began to skip as it hit the town of Moorman, unroofing the Moorman High School gym and destroying a small home.
 Damage was also observed in Centertown, Beaver Dam, Mt.
 Pleasant, Arnold, Dogwalk, and Neafus before the tornado finally dissipating in Peth.

 The tornado was on the ground for an hour and five minutes, tracked 58 mi, and was 880 yd (one source says 1320 yd) wide.
-Three people were injured and losses totaled $15 million.
+Three people were injured, and losses totaled $15 million.
 Despite the heavy damage, tornado researcher Thomas P. Grazulis gave the tornado an F2 rating.
 It is also possible that the tornado started in McLean County while never crossing into Grayson County.